Access Control Policy Components

 - Security Intelligence

 Security Intelligence is a first line of defense against malicious internet content.
-This feature allows you to blacklist (block) connections based on the latest IP address, URL, and domain name reputation intelligence.
-To ensure continual access to vital resources, you can override blacklists with custom whitelists.
+This feature allows you to block connections based on the latest IP address, URL, and domain name reputation intelligence.
+To ensure continual access to vital resources, you can override Block list entries with custom Do Not Block list entries.

 - HTTP Responses